Skip to main content

 Your credit can be affected

-Your account may charge-off or enter debt collection
+Your account may be charged-off or enter debt collection

 Credit cards must be charged off around the time they become 180 days past due, if not earlier.
-That means the account becomes permanently closed.
-After charge-off, an account may be referred or assigned to a debt collection agency.
-In some cases, a company will sell charged off debt.
+That means the account permanently closes.

 When an account is past due, prior to charge-off, it is usually in collections but not placed with a debt collection agency.
-We won't give many details about the charge-off and debt collection processes here, as they can be different for each situation.
+Details about the charge-off and debt collection processes can be different for each situation.

 Options if you can't make your minimum payment

 Your options vary depending on when you realize you can't make your credit card payment.
-In general, there are some actions you can take if you realize you can't make your minimum payment before it is due.
+In general, there are some actions you can take if you realize you can't make your minimum payment before it's due.

 Reach out to your credit card issuer